 Searching Traces – Malta

-In cooperation with the Foundation for Shelter and Support to Migrants, Sudanese Migration Association, RIMA and Studio Solipsis the association diyalog is organizing a video workshop series for third country nationals and native communities in Malta.
+In cooperation with the Sustainbale Design Collective, African Media Association Malta, Foundation for Shelter and Support to Migrants, Sudanese Migration Association, and RIMA the association diyalog is organizing a video workshop series for third country nationals and native communities in Malta.

-The first workshop will take place between the 16th and 24th of March.
+The first workshop will took place between the 16th and 24th of March.
 A second workshop will follow in May.

 The participants will learn to use the narration-style of video-filmmaking with smart phones and simple video devices to express personal experiences, visions and their aspirations regarding community life in short movies of approximately one to five Minutes in One Single Take.